UniversalDependencies/docs/_axm/feat/Deixis.md

 Deixis is typically a feature of demonstrative [pronouns](hy-pos/PRON), [determiners](hy-pos/DET), and [adverbs](hy-pos/ADV).
 Its value classifies the location of the referred entity with respect to the location of the speaker or of the hearer.

-Armenian makes a three-way distinction between demonstratives.
+Middle Armenian makes a three-way distinction between demonstratives.

 ### <a name="Prox">`Prox`</a>: proximal